carpentries-incubator/workflows-nextflow/_episodes/01-getting-started-with-nextflow.md

 > > 5371 etoh60_1_2.fq.gz
 > > ~~~
 > > {: .output}
+>
+> The pipeline executes the `NUM_LINES` process 6 times; one process
+> for each file matching the string `data/yeast/reads/*.fq.gz`.
+Since
+> each process is executed in parallel, there is no guarantee of
+> which output is reported first.
+When you run this script, you may
+> see the process output in a different order.
 > {: .solution}
 {: .challenge}

-The pipeline has now executed the `numLines` process 18 time using the string  `data/yeast/reads/*.fq.gz` to capture the 18 fastq files matching the pattern `data/yeast/reads/*.fq.gz`.

-It’s worth noting that the process `wc -l` is executed in parallel, so there’s no guarantee on the output order.
-It is perfectly possible that you will get the final result printed out in a different order:

 > ## Process identification
 > The hexadecimal numbers, like b3/c9f4ee, identify the unique process execution.